 The Town of Leicester is a rural community with one major highway and dispersed population.
 Utility company priorities following storms are to repair the simplest fixes which impact the highest total populations as the highest priority.
 As a result, there is a high risk of extended power failures due to ice storm throughout the Town of Leicester.
+Future assets are not expected to experience increases in vulnerability due to land use changes or change in population demographics.

 The community vulnerability rating for Ice Storm and accompanying widespread power outage is 6.56 and is considered a HIGH PRIORITY.
-Widespread power outages have been extensively mitigated by service providers in the past few years following the disastrous Ice Storm of 1998 effectively reducing the community's vulnerability.
+Widespread power outages have been extensively mitigated by service providers in the past few years following the disastrous Ice Storm of 1998, effectively reducing the community's vulnerability.